Business Fraud Protection

 Watch for Suspicious Transaction Activity

-- Review online banking reports and audit reports on a daily basis.
-Verify that ACH, Wire Transfer and other transactions are valid.
+- Review online banking reports and audit reports daily.
+Verify that ACH, Wire Transfer, and other transactions are valid.
 INTRUST Bank can assist you in protecting your accounts from both ACH and check fraud with the following procedural steps.

 - Check Positive Pay: A check fraud prevention service that compares checks presented for payment against a list of checks you have issued.

 - ACH Positive Pay: This service posts only ACH debit entries that you have authorized and automatically returns any unauthorized ACH activity on your account.

 - Watch for:

 - Activity on Reports that is out of the ordinary.

 - If you suspect that someone is trying to gain access to your online banking information, notify a representative in INTRUST Bank's Treasury Services department.
 Representatives are available at 800-905-6630, Monday through Friday, 7:30 a.m. to 6:00 p.m.

 - If an urgent situation arises, you can lock out your User ID by intentionally entering an incorrect password 3 times.
 This will lock the ID and require either the Admin to unlock it or the bank if you are locking the Admin ID.

 - Take steps to verify and create strong passwords.
 Our Business Online and Mobile Banking Best Practices